 A survey of traditional East Asian history, focusing on the rise of Chinese and Japanese civilizations, the formation and development of the Chinese empire, the cultural exchanges among East Asian countries and between East Asia and other parts of the world, and the position of East Asian civilization in the ancient and medieval world.
 Credits: 3(3-0).
+Not offered on a regular basis invasion in the mid-19th century, China's and Japan's efforts to pursue modernization while maintaining their national identities, and the contemporary importance of East Asia in our changing world.
+Credits: 3(3-0).
 Not offered on a regular basis

-HIST 282 M/East Asian History since 1840
+HIST 282 M/East Asian History since 1840 A survey of modern East Asian history,